 Who should take CPR and First Aid Training?

 » For many activities, as noted in the Safety Activity Checkpoints and Volunteer Essentials,

 Girl Scouts requires that at least one adult volunteer be CPR/First Aid certified.
-Many consider it
+Many

 Full Course Description:

 The CPR course includes Adult/Child CPR and AED.